 Everybody loves a bit of fun, and your customers are no exception.
 Organizing a contest or sweepstakes is an engaging way to get your brand out into the marketplace and keep it first in mind when it comes time to make a purchase or hire a service provider.
 A contest can be as simple as entering your name and email for a chance to win a free product or as complex as an in-store scavenger hunt.
 Whatever you decide to do, make sure it's fun, manageable and executable.

 9. Go Back to Old School Direct Mail Marketing

 Millenials have a different relationship with physical mail than other generations.
 Whereas their parents associated getting the mail with receiving bills and stacks of junk, they associate it with receiving the packages they order online.
 Take advantage of this with highly targeted, creative mailers that offer value to the recipient, such as coupons, free items or invitations to in-store events.
 The key word in this concept is targeted.
 By determining who your ideal customers are and sending the mailers only to them, you avoid wasting time and money.

 Since we talked about targeting, now is a good time to ask: when is the last time you actually studied the data surrounding your consumers?
 If it's been a few years or never done, you may be surprised by who is using your products or services.
 Having a better understanding of their needs, desires and pain points will help you create better products and services.
 It will also allow you to make better use of your marketing budget.
 You can hire a company to survey your clients and analyze the system data you already have, or you can run the project on your own.

 Use Your Marketing Budget to Grow Your Business

-Now that you have some ideas of how to use your marketing budget, learn more ways to grow your business in this free ebook "9 Tips to Grow Your Small Business."
+Now that you have some ideas of how to optimize the marketing cost for small business, learn more ways to grow in this free ebook "9 Tips to Grow Your Small Business."
 You'll get nine solid growth strategies such as reinvesting in your business with small business funding, building brand awareness, and winning government contracts.
 Download the ebook now.